-Createdd 2019-11-05 Hit 19
+Createdd 2019-11-05 Hit 86

-○ The two parties agreed to support innovative start-ups from both countries so that they may enter the global market through mutual communication, exchange, and cooperation.
+○ Parties agree to support global market entry of innovative start-ups from both regions through mutual communication, exchange, and cooperation

 – Cooperation to include establishment of joint overseas offices for start-ups, co-hosting of global start-up contests, creation of investment funds, and more

 Gyeonggi Province and Hangzhou City have agreed to establish and operate a cooperative system to support global market entry by Korean and Chinese start-ups.
 These efforts will include the establishment of joint overseas offices for start-ups.

 On the afternoon of October 10, Gyeonggi Province and Hangzhou City signed the “Implementation Agreement on Cooperation for Global Start-ups” at the Novotel Ambassador Suwon.

 The event was attended by 25 representatives from Korea and China including: Gyeonggi Province Vice Governor Lee Hwa-soon; Hangzhou Municipal Government Deputy Secretary General Zhan Guoping; Gyeonggi Business & Science Accelerator Executive Director Lim Keun-jae; Gyeonggi Center for Creative Economy & Innovation President Lee Gyeong-jun; Advanced Institutes of Convergence Technology Vice President Ko In-jeong; and Hangzhou Science and Technology Department Vice President Fung Lei.

 The signing of the agreement followed discussions held this past July when Gyeonggi Province representatives visited Hangzhou seeking cooperation in start-up initiatives; this in turn came after the establishment of the Gyeonggido-Hangzhou Global Start-up Cooperation Agreement in January of this year.